microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profile-post-phones.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to create a new itemPhoneNumber.
+Use this API to create a new [itemPhone](../resources/itemphone.md) object.

 ## Permissions